 - Some rumors have gone around about Tiny Tim being considered for that role as well.

 - David Bowie was considered for the role of the Acid Queen at some point.
+Mick Jagger was reportedly offered the role but insisted on singing three of his own songs so the role was given to Tina Turner.

 - According to Pete Townshend in his book Who I Am, when Stevie Wonder found out they were making a movie of Tommy, he wanted to play the Pinball Wizard, but Pete Townshend didn't think it would make sense that he would have a blind guy playing a guy with sight, playing pinball against someone who's supposed to be blind, deaf, and dumb.
 Needless to say, Wonder was a little upset at Townshend over it.